Troubled waters: Can India and Pakistan bridge differences over river pact?

 At that meeting, it was said that India would exploit to the maximum the water of the Pakistan-controlled rivers it had access to -- including the Jhelum -- while staying within the boundaries of the historic agreement.

-Pakistan appeared to be rattled by the move and in response approached the World Bank to voice its concerns.
+Pakistan appeared to be rattled by the move, and in response approached the World Bank to voice its concerns.

 In November, Modi reiterated India's rights over the eastern rivers, as determined by the treaty.